College Major Salary Comparison 2026: Pay, ROI & Job Growth

 Computer Science and Technology Majors

 Computer science and its related majors (software engineering, cybersecurity, data science, information systems) offer some of the best salary-to-availability ratios in the job market.
-The BLS projects 377,500 new computing jobs between 2022 and 2032, a 15% growth rate that is much faster than average.
-Unlike many high-paying engineering fields with limited positions, tech companies are hiring at massive scale across every industry.
+Current BLS outlook data projects computer and information technology occupations to grow much faster than average from 2024 to 2034, with about 317,700 openings per year; for software developers, quality assurance analysts, and testers specifically, BLS projects 15% growth and about 129,200 openings per year.
+Unlike many high-paying engineering fields with limited positions, tech companies hire across nearly every industry.

 Salary ranges in technology vary dramatically by company type.
 Software engineers at major tech companies (FAANG and similar) can expect total compensation packages of $180,000 to $350,000 at the entry level, including base salary, stock grants, and signing bonuses.
 The same role at a mid-sized company or startup typically pays $80,000 to $120,000 in total compensation.
 Location also matters: San Francisco, Seattle, and New York City offer the highest base salaries, but remote positions with cost-of-living adjustments have become increasingly common since 2020.